osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 By moving away from biological restrictions and focusing instead on the functions the mind carried out, an easy analogy could be drawn to a computer, which is instantiable in any sort of machine (from very simple to very complex).

-A Turing machine, as originally devised, is a rather simple input-output program that accomplishes a certain task.
+A Turing machine, as originally devised, is a rather simple input-output program that accomplishes a certain task (called symbol manipulation).
 For example, "if position #4505 contains 0, obey the next instruction stored in position #6707, otherwise move on to position #7820".
 Put in pseudocode, it would resemble an if-then statement like so:

 ```
 if position[4505] == 0: